KIMBERLY (LUMMUS)

 DIRECTOR OF BASKETBALL DEVELOPMENT & COACHING

-Coach Kim founded True Texas Hoops in 2015 where she invested in the development of female athletes for ten years before partnering with Jason Kidd Select.
+Coach Kim founded True Texas Hoops in 2015 where she invested in the development of female athletes for ten years before partnering with Jason Kidd Select in 2025.

 She is a 1995 graduate of Cleburne High School, where she won the 4A State Championship in 1995.
 Kimberly is a member of the Texas High School Basketball Hall of Fame (2003).Kim is a graduate of the University of Texas in Austin (‘00) and was a four-year basketball letter winner.

-At the conclusion of her playing career, Kim traded in her basketball shoes for a clipboard and whistle.
-She spent a year on the bench serving as a Student Coach for Hall of Fame Coach Jody Conradt at the University of Texas.
+At the conclusion of her playing career, Kim spent a year on the bench serving as a Student Coach for Hall of Fame Coach Jody Conradt at the University of Texas.
 Next, Kim’s passion for coaching took her to the West Coast, where she spent five seasons as an Assistant Coach at The University of California, Irvine (‘00-‘05).

 CRYSTAL DELAHOZ